-Molina strongly encourages participating Providers to submit Claims electronically via a clearinghouse or [Availity Essentials portal](#) whenever possible.
+Molina strongly encourages participating Providers to submit Claims electronically via a clearinghouse or the [Avility Essentials portal](#) whenever possible.

-- EDI Payer ID 51062
+EDI Payer ID: MLNNV

-To verify the status of your Claims, please use the [Availity Essentials portal](#).
-Claim questions can be submitted through the Secure Messaging feature via the Claim Status module on the [Availity Essentials portal](#) or by contacting the Molina Provider Contact Center.
+To verify the status of Claims, please use the [Avility Essentials portal](#).
+Claim questions can be submitted through the Secure Messaging feature via the Claim Status module on the [Avility Essentials portal](#) or by contacting the Molina Provider Contact Center.
 For additional information please refer to the Claims and Compensation section of this Provider Manual.